-- Hold the light pipe so that the long part is vertical and the small horizontal part is pointing towards the class (but not directly at any person's eyes). - Shine the red laser beam up towards the ceiling and have the students notice the red color on the ceiling. - Turn off the classroom lights, and ask students what they think they will see when the red laser is shone through the long end of the pipe.
-If the room is not dark, take the light pipe to each group. - Shine the laser through the long horizontal end of the pipe. - Show students that the red light can be seen at the other end, but that no light escapes along the pipe - If the room is dark enough, the red light can be seen traveling around the tube.
+Hold the light pipe like a lollipop with the center pointing toward the class (but not directly at any person's eyes).

+Turn off the classroom lights, and ask students what they think they will see when the red laser is shone through the long end of the pipe.

+Show students that the red light can be seen at the horizontal end, and that no light escapes to the ceiling.
+If the room is dark enough, the red light can be seen traveling around the tube.

 Explanation: When the angle of incidence is high enough (above a critical angle characteristic of the substance; 42° for glass), the incident light is totally reflected inside the medium.

-Because of total internal reflection, light can be "piped" from one location to another in glass, plastic rods, or other fiber optic material.
+Explanation: Because of total internal reflection, light can be "piped" from one location to another in glass, plastic rods, or other fiber optic material.
 On entering the "light pipe" at an angle greater than the critical angle of pipe material, the light undergoes repeated internal reflections and follows the contour of the pipe.

-C. Refraction
+B. Refraction